The Industrial Past of the Monmouthshire and Brecon Canal

 Along The Monmouthshire and Brecon Canal there are superb views across fields and valleys with mountains near and far.
 With every bend in The Monmouthshire and Brecon Canal there is a change of scene as wooded banks give way to open views across valleys to mountain peaks.
 Almost throughout The Monmouthshire and Brecon Canal the rural character remains, though never far from civilisation there is an abundance of wildlife including ducks, moorhens, herons and kingfishers to name but a few.
 The Monmouthshire and Brecon Canal is beautiful in all seasons and we look forward to sharing it with you.

-You can find more information about the history of the canal from ‘The Monmouthshire and Brecon Canal’ guide written by John Norris, which is included in the cost of your holiday.
+You can find more information about the history of the canal from ‘The Monmouthshire and Brecon Canal’ guide written by John Norris, provided onboard.